Junkern/domrec-puppeteer/README.md

 Properties:

-* `collectedSaves`: The collected saves.
+* `recordings`: The collected recordings.
 For information about the data structure see https://github.com/Junkern/DOMRec

+## What to do with the `recordings`?

+Use the `DOMRecPlayer` from https://github.com/Junkern/DOMRec#replaying

 ## Inner Working